sue1en/sue1en/README.md

 My name is Suelen Batista, I'm a web developer from Rio de Janeiro, Brazil.
 I love learning about technology and some other topics too, learning about new ideas and possibilities.
 I also really enjoy talking to other people, learning from what they have to say and exchanging experiences, not only about careers, but I also enjoy hearing a good story.
 Besides that, I am often studying to improve my knowledge and learn new skills.

-A little about my technical knowledge, I develop frontend projects, using technologies such as HTML5, CSS3, JavaScript, Bootstrap, React, Redux and others, depending on the project's needs.
-I also have some knowledge of backend development like building APIs with Node.js and database integration (SQL and NoSQL).
+A little about my technical knowledge, I develop frontend projects, using technologies such as HTML5, CSS3, JavaScript, Typescript, Bootstrap, React, Redux and others, depending on the project's needs.
+I also have some knowledge of backend development like building APIs with Node.js.

 I've always had a big interest in computing and related technologies, so I decided to focus my career on that, but before that I graduated in architecture, where I was able to learn and work on multidisciplinary skills, which can be useful in my current career.

-Currently I am seeking to work as a front-end developer.
+Currently I am working as a front-end developer.

 Feel free to connect with me if you want.